swlaschin/fsharpforfunandprofit.com/_posts/2013-10-24-monoids-part2.md

 Right now, no, because the addition operation always changes the product code to "TOTAL".
 What we have right now is in fact a *semigroup*, not a monoid.

-As you can see, a semigroup is perfectly useable.
+As you can see, a semigroup is perfectly usable.
 But a problem would arise if we had an empty list of lines and we wanted to total them.
 What should the result be?

 One workaround would be to change the `addLine` function to ignore empty product codes.
 And then we could use an order line with an empty code as the zero element.